SagarKapoorin/4inaRow/README.md

-# Emmitr — 4 in a Row
+# Emmitr — 4 in a Row - Backend Heavy

 Real-time Connect Four with human/bot matchmaking, reconnection support, leaderboard, and Kafka analytics publishing (no analytics UI).